Immunization protects you from disease.Get protected, get immunized.

-The vaccine is offered in school to Grade 6 students.
-It is also offered in school to students in Grade 7 to 9 who missed getting it at the usual time.
-Information about the disease and the vaccine will be sent to the parent or guardian.
-If you want your child to get the vaccine, you must fill out the consent form and return it to the school.
+Grade 6 students can get the vaccine in school.
+Grade 7 to 9 students who missed getting the vaccine at the usual time can also get it in school.
+Parents and guardians will get information about hepatitis B and the vaccine.
+If you want your child to get the vaccine in school, you must fill out the consent form and return it to the school.

-If you need the vaccine because of your work or university/college program (e.g., some healthcare workers), talk to your workplace health and safety or student health services department.
+If you need the vaccine because of your work or what you study (such as some healthcare workers), talk to your workplace health and safety department or your student health services department.

-Adults who want the vaccine and need to pay for it, should contact a travel health clinic (e.g.,
+If you want the vaccine and need to pay for it, contact a travel health clinic (such as

-AHS Travel Health Services) or speak to your doctor or pharmacist.
+AHS Travel Health Services) or talk to your doctor or pharmacist.

-Reactions to the vaccine are usually mild and go away in a few days.
-They may include:
+There can be side effects from the hepatitis B vaccine, but they tend to be mild and go away in a few days.
+Side effects may include:

-It is important to stay at the clinic for 15 minutes after immunization because people can have a rare but serious allergic reaction (anaphylaxis).
-If anaphylaxis happens, you will be given medicine to treat the symptoms.
+It’s important to stay at the clinic for 15 minutes after your vaccine.
+Some people may have a rare but serious allergic reaction called anaphylaxis.
+If anaphylaxis happens, you will get medicine to treat the symptoms.

 You may not be able to have the vaccine if you:

-Anyone can get hepatitis B—almost 1 out of 3 people who have it do not have any risk factors.
-However, people who have the highest risk are those who:
+Who’s most at risk?
+Anyone can get hepatitis B. Almost 1 out of 3 people who have it don’t have any risk factors.

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.